LD-Link-18/Focus/README.md

 >**Warning**
 >
->This repository is discontinued and will not receive any updates in the future.
+>This project is discontinued and will not receive any updates in the future.

 A pruductivity app that blocks the selected apps while it is active.